Automated forest inventory: analysis of high-density airborne LiDAR point clouds with 3D deep learning: Materials and methods

 \subsection{Dataset}

 The FOR-Instance dataset \citep{puliti2023forinstance} is a recently published, machine learning-ready collection of 3D point clouds with manually annotated per-point semantic class labels and tree IDs.
 The dataset also has DBH values acquired by field measurement for selected trees.
 The point clouds were collected with drones and helicopters equipped with survey-grade laser scanners (Riegl VUX-1 UAV and Mini-VUX) at 67 plots across various geographic regions and forest types.
-For our study, we removed points with reference label \emph{outpoints}, i.e., incomplete, partially observed trees along plot borders.
+For our study, points with reference label \emph{outpoints}, corresponding to incomplete or partially observed trees along plot borders, were removed due to the absence of instance labels for them.
 This leaves us with five semantic categories: \emph{low vegetation, ground, stem points, live branches} and \emph{dead branches}, see Figure~\ref{fig:workflow}.
 Points on stems, live branches and dead branches are considered tree points, the other two categories are non-tree points.
-The data is split into 42 training plots, 14 validation plots and 11 test plots, in such a way that all five geographic regions are present in both the training and the test portions.\footnote{The NIBIO2 region of FOR-Instance had to be excluded from the quantitative experiments, because it lacks DBH reference data, and because a significant number of understory trees are not annotated in the reference.}
+The data is split into 42 training plots, 14 validation plots and 11 test plots, in such a way that all five geographic regions are present in both the training and the test portions.\footnote{The NIBIO2 region of FOR-Instance had to be excluded from the quantitative experiments, because it lacks DBH reference data, and because a significant number of understory trees are not annotated in the reference.} Table~\ref{tab:ForInstanceDataInfos} lists important characteristics of the FOR-Instance dataset, separately per geographic region.
+For further information about the data we refer the reader to \citet{puliti2023forinstance}.

 One specific challenge of the FOR-Instance data is a strong geographic imbalance: while the NIBIO forest region comprises 37 training plots, CULS, RMIT, and TUWIEN each only feature one training plot.
 The different regions vary greatly in terms of tree species composition and terrain.
 For example, the CULS region is predominantly made up of \emph{Pinus sylvestris}, whereas TUWIEN mainly consists of deciduous trees.
 These species differences result in a wide range of crown shapes and of the amount of live branches.
 Furthermore, the regions exhibit marked differences in point density.
 Particularly NIBIO is sparser than the other regions near and on the ground.
 Also, some regions (including NIBIO) have pronounced topography, whereas others are fairly flat.
 Finally, FOR-Instance features realistic, complex tree structures, including bent stems, occluded or sparsely sampled stems, and fallen trees lying on the ground.